Josseyo/BarWar-game/README.md

 * Google fonts

 ## Tutorials & Inspirations
-Credits to all the content providers for all the inspirations and learnings from following sources
+Credits to all the providers for all the inspirations and learnings from following sources

 * Build Rock-paper-scissors basic structure https://youtu.be/ec8vSKJuZTk?si=0kYT0P_LqSiH0Yy9
 https://hackr.io/blog/how-to-build-rock-paper-scissors-in-javascript